dona001/mobile-studio-pro/docs/contributing.md

 ## Code

-The application is primarily built using React, with the desktop app version being based on Electron.
+The application is primarily built using React, with the web app version being based on Vite.

 To start off, clone the project from GitHub and run: